 Ecological mitigation will occur across Galveston and West Galveston Bays and includes construction of new oyster reefs, palustrine wetlands, and estuarine wetlands.
 Oyster reef construction will be located in the vicinity of Alligator Point Rookery, Evia Island, and in Dickinson Bay.
 Palustrine wetlands will be constructed on Galveston Island in three locations bounded by Pabst Road and Grand Avenue on the east and west and by Stewart Road and FM 3005 on the north and south.
-Estuarine wetlands will be constructed in seven locations: Dickinson Bayou,

-Seabrook, and Greens Lake on the mainland, and Sievers Cove and thr.ee locations within Horseshoe Lake on the Bolivar Peninsula.
+Estuarine wetlands will be constructed in seven locations: Dickinson Bayou, Seabrook, and Greens Lake on the mainland, and Sievers Cove and three locations within Horseshoe Lake on the Bolivar Peninsula.
+The NFS will be responsible for acquiring all lands needed for the habitate mitigation for this project.